AccuWeather: Soaking rain Thursday

 FRIDAY: The rain may end with some wet snow showers in the morning.
 Otherwise, clouds will probably give way to some late day sunny breaks.
-Unfortunately, it will be brisk and a lot cooler with a high of just 44.
+Unfortunately, it will be windy and a lot cooler with a high of just 44 and wind chills in the 20s and 30s.

 SATURDAY (VERNAL EQUINOX): This looks like a nice day for a change of season.
-We have plenty of sunshine in store with a cool high of 50.
+We have plenty of sunshine in store with a seasonable high of 52.
 Spring officially arrives at 5:37 a.m..

 TUESDAY: Things keep improving!
 Look for partly sunny skies and an even milder high of 66.